 Multiple perspectives, shared goals: Ambrusch-Rapp, Schmitt, Pirker, Soleymani (from left to right)

-Engaged science can be understood as a multifaceted dialogue between science and other areas of society, such as social services, art and culture, social movements and initiatives, urban actors or individual citizens.
-The aim is to anchor the university as a hub for dialogue.
-It can include a bundle of different approaches such as citizen science research, i.e. the involvement of citizens with their expertise in research projects, or the opening of the university to the city and region through citizen-oriented events outside the university premises.
-All these approaches are united by the attitude that research and teaching can be designed in a participatory way (von Unger, 2014; Bergold & Thomas, 2012).
-In research and teaching, students as well as associations, companies or social initiatives are regarded as equal partners, each with their own knowledge resources (Kaltmeier, 2012).
-In a co-creative process, projects such as a joint event or a joint research or practice project are planned and implemented together.
-This form of cooperation is becoming increasingly relevant against the backdrop of multiple and interwoven crises such as the climate crisis, nationalism and racism, wars and violence.
-The big questions of our time require different social actors and forms of knowledge to come together and the ability to develop knowledge and skills in collaboration with others and to apply it to real-world problems (Keller & Limaye, 2020).
+Engaged science can be understood as a multifaceted dialogue between academia and other sectors of society, such as social services, art and culture, social movements and initiatives, urban actors, and individual citizens.
+The goal is to establish the university as a central hub for this dialogue.
+Engaged science encompasses a variety of approaches, including citizen science, where citizens contribute their expertise to research projects, or the opening of universities to the city and region through citizen-oriented events held outside the university premises.
+All these approaches share the belief that research and teaching can be participatory (von Unger, 2014; Bergold & Thomas, 2012).
+In both research and teaching, students, as well as associations, companies, and social initiatives, are considered equal partners, each bringing their own valuable knowledge resources (Kaltmeier, 2012).
+In a co-creative process, projects such as joint events or collaborative research or practice projects are planned and executed together.
+This form of cooperation is increasingly important in light of the multiple and interconnected crises we face, such as the climate crisis, nationalism and racism, wars, and violence.
+The significant challenges of our time require diverse social actors and forms of knowledge to collaborate, developing knowledge and skills together to address real-world problems (Keller & Limaye, 2020).

-In research, teaching and third-mission I work closely with colleagues from the fields of social work, art, culture and with social movements and initiatives.
-The following photographs, links and videos give an impression of existing partnerships and our joint activities such as the collaboration with Dr. Bettina Pirker from the cultural and theater space VENTIL in Klagenfurt.
+In research, teaching, and third-mission activities, I collaborate closely with colleagues from various fields, including social work, art, culture, and social movements.
+The following photographs, links, and videos provide an insight into these partnerships and our joint activities.
+One notable collaboration is with Dr. Bettina Pirker from the cultural and theater space VENTIL in Klagenfurt, where we have worked together on various projects, bridging academic knowledge with creative and cultural practices.

-Students of the seminar International Social Work and social movements transformed the VENTIL cultural space in Klagenfurt into a solidarity city in May 2023.
-Thank you to Dr. Bettina Pirker from VENTIL and from the association Kärnten andas that we were allowed to be creative with you.
-Thanks to all students who have worked with great commitment on the topic of solidarity cities and have developed own ideas and strategies for solidary actions.
+In May 2023, students from the seminar International Social Work and Social Movements transformed the VENTIL cultural space in Klagenfurt into a solidarity city.
+I would like to express my heartfelt thanks to Dr. Bettina Pirker from VENTIL and the Kärnten andas association for allowing us to be creative together.
+A big thank you also to all the students who worked with great dedication on the topic of solidarity cities and developed their own ideas and strategies for solidarity actions.

 Video © Bettina Pirker, see also: https://twitter.com/i/status/1659076353117831170